elben/elben.github.io-jekyll/_drafts/k-means-in-clojure.markdown

 {% endhighlight %}

-I won't go into detail of the [rest of the code](https://github.com/elben/k-means/blob/master/src/k_means/core.clj) here, mostly because I don't think what's important here is the code.
+I won't go into detail of the [rest of the code](https://github.com/elben/k-means/blob/master/src/k_means/core.clj) here, mostly because I don't think that it's very interesting (basically a lot of `map`s and `reduce`s).

-## Takeaways

-I started this project because I wanted learn Clojure.
-I had been writing Clojure snippets here and there, through [Clojure Koans](http://clojurekoans.com/).
-But it's hard to get a feel for the benefits of Clojure's ideals without implementing something of a larger scale.
-This k-means project, however, taught me a lot of things about Clojure and functional programming.

-**You can do a lot with little**.
+The simplicity of the code (boring, I would say) is intruiging.
 When I started this project, I knew `defn`, `vec`, `map` and `reduce`.
 That was about it.
-This project uses no fancy methods or features.
-But even with a small toolset, I was able to
+This project uses no fancy methods or features because functions like `map` and `reduce` give you so much power already.

+Another thing that intruigdes me is how simple the "interface" is.
+It is just one function, `update-centers`.
+At the end of the day, the function simply takes in a bunch of vectors and spits out other bunches of vectors.
+Anyone who knows the tinest amount of Clojure can call and use this function.
+There is no "secret" knowledge to learn; it is all ordinary.

+Whereas in a typical object-oriented world, it's common to `class`-ify everything because objects, not functions, rule the world (it's in the name).
+We probably would have had `Point`, `Center`, `Cluster` and `KMeans` classes.
+The user of the library would have to understand what each class did and who modifies what.
+It is a great evil that object-oriented languages revere objects and supress the functions that do the actual work.

-**Persistent data structures simplify reasoning**.
-You know what your functions ought to do.
-There is no fear of unknown side-effects.
+I also found that immutable data structures really do simplify things.
+You know what your functions ought to do, and there is no fear of unknown side-effects.
 Consider this snippet:

 {% highlight clojure %}
 (defn center-of-points [points]
   "Return the mean center of the given points"
   ...)

-(def points [1 2 3])
+(def points [[0 0] [5 5]])
 (center-of-points points)
 {% endhighlight %}